KesharaGunathilaka/SLT_AI_Chatbot/README.md

 This will:
 - Load pages from PostgreSQL
 - Split content into chunks (1000 chars, 200 overlap)
-- Generate embeddings using BGE-M3
+- Generate embeddings using BGE
 - Store vectors in Zilliz Cloud
 - Mark pages as vectorized